Code-Institute-Submissions/ci-milestone-project1/README.md

 ### Code

 This site was checked with W3C HTML and CSS validators, and no issues were found in the CSS validation.
-However, after the HTML validation, one issue had been found for the value attribute of the submit and subcribe buttons.
-The value attribute had been provided correctly, but the equal sign was missing for both value attrbiutes, ```value "subscribe"``` and ```value "submit"```.
+However, after the HTML validation, one issue had been found for the value attribute of the submit and subscribe buttons.
+The value attribute had been provided correctly but the equals sign was missing for both value attributes, ```value "subscribe"``` and ```value "submit"```.
 Once I had updated the ```value="subscribe"``` and ```value="submit"``` attributes and ran the HTML validation, the issue was resolved and no other issues were found.

 - [W3C HTML Validator](https://validator.w3.org/)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)